wahhabkhan/wahhabkhan/README.md

 ## About me 👨
 - A software engineer with expertise in Programming, Databases, Algorithms, and Problem-Solving.
-- Recognized not only for intelligence but also for strong work ethic and dedication.
-- Possesses industrial experience in software development within Pakistan, along with remote work experience through Fiverr.
+- Possesses industrial experience in software development within Pakistan, along with remote work experience as Freelance Software Engineer through Fiverr.
 - I’m currently working as Junior Lecturer/Software Developer at Iqra University Islamabad.